D5110, 5110, 24110

 After thirteen years and five months at Gateshead, 24110 was transferred to Haymarket during May.

 The infamous 1E83 17.10 Edinburgh – Newcastle continued to run behind a variety of motive power during September with 55004 (8th), 24110 (15th) & 24147 (19th).

-24110 was noted running light engine westbound at Haltwhistle on April 27th.
+24110 was noted at Tyne Yard on April 25th and running light engine westbound at Haltwhistle on April 27th.

 24110 was stabled at Haymarket on May 29th.

 A fine portrait of 24110 & 25023 at Eastfield on June 5th 1976.
 The Glasgow practice of centering the inner headcode discs has been carried out on 24110.
 When Derby sheeted over the gangway doors the central discs kept their original position over the left hand door.

 Photograph courtesy Tony Sayer.

 24110 rests at Perth on June 9th 1976.
 Originally allocated to Gateshead (52A), D5110 spent much time on the Consett iron ore workings, the paired Class 24s replacing Tyne Dock's 9Fs.
 When Consett closed this batch of 24s migrated north of the border, with 24110 spending time at Haymarket & Inverness.
 Withdrawn in the autumn of 1976 and stored at Millerhill, a move was made to Doncaster, finally being broken up in April 1977.

 On July 18th 24110 was noted running at Perth.